guyzyl/whatsapp-contact-sync/README.md

 ## Why Was This Developed?

-Whenever someone used to call me or I looked them up in my contacts, they all apear as colorful circles with a single letter in it.\
+Whenever someone used to call me or I looked them up in my contacts, they all appear as colorful circles with a single letter in it.\
 The annoying part is that every single person I know has a WhatsApp account which has a profile picture.
 They are both based on the same phone number but the picture is only available in one of them.\
-In order to fix this grievence I developed this app which allows anyone to sync their contacts photos from WhatsApp to Google Contacts.
+In order to fix this grievance I developed this app which allows anyone to sync their contacts photos from WhatsApp to Google Contacts.

 ## How To Use

-The app is extremley easy to use (and self explantory):
+The app is extremely easy to use (and self explanatory):

 1. Go to [whasync.com](https://whasync.com/)
 2. Press "Get Started"